gada1982/CarND-Path-Planning-Project/README.md

 # Implementation Details

 ### Driving Behaviour
-The car drives as fast as possible but don't go faster than the speed limit (50mph).
-It accelerates and brakes smoothly except there is need for an emergency brake, because of a car which changes lane to close to the front of the car.
+The car drives as fast as possible but doesn't go faster than the speed limit (50mph).
+It accelerates and brakes smoothly except there is the need for an emergency brake, because of an other car which changes the lane to close to the front of the own car.

 The following dummy code from the implementation in *pathplanner.cpp* shows how acceleration and braking is implemented: